rmattila/text2orthic/README.md

   ![Handwritten Orthic Shorthand](resources/demo_handwritten.png)

-Both texts correspond to "The preceding rules and examples will enable the student to read the specimen of writing given on the opposite page, of which this page is a" in English.
+Both texts correspond to "The preceding rules and examples will enable the student to read the specimen of writing given on the opposite page of which this page is a" in English.

 ## TODOs